 Chris Cooper is a middle school band director in Big Lake, Texas.
-He recently published his first book, From Hell to Happiness: How to Heal When Your Loved One is Terminal.
+He is he author of From Hell to Happiness: How to Heal When Your Loved One is Terminal.

 There were several times where she was very close to death, but she hung on.
 Had she gone any of those times, it would have been so much better for everyone involved, including her.

 Nothing about the last three weeks of her life was what she would have preferred.
 If she had had the option to peacefully end her life, it would have been so much better for her and for everybody around her.
 That is why I am a strong proponent of Death with Dignity.